A-Nikam/GamepadManipulator/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [View License](LICENSE.md) file for details.